-Dr. Benson has served as Distinguished Visiting Scholar in Philosophy at Loyola Marymount University, Professor of Philosophy at Wheaton College (IL), Visiting Professor of Philosophy at the Katholieke Universiteit Leuven, and Lecturer in Philosophy of Religion at Union Theological Seminary (NYC).
+Dr Bruce Ellis Benson has taught and engaged in research at Loyola Marymount University, Wheaton College (IL), the Katholieke Universiteit Leuven, and Union Theological Seminary (NYC).

 He is the author of five books: Liturgy as a Way of Life: Embodying the Arts in Christian Worship (Baker Academic, 2014), (with J. Aaron Simmons) The New Phenomenology: A Philosophical Introduction (Bloomsbury, 2014), the award-winning Pious Nietzsche: Decadence and Dionysian Faith (Indiana, 2008), The Improvisation of Musical Dialogue: A Phenomenology of Music (Cambridge, 2003), and Graven Ideologies: Nietzsche, Derrida and Marion on Modern Idolatry (IVP, 2002).